 Why is lead nurturing important?

 According to a Forrester report, companies that excel at lead nurturing generate 50% more sales at a 33% lower cost.
 Nurtured leads tend to make 47% larger purchases than non-nurtured leads.
 Lead nurturing email campaigns get 4-10 times the response rate than regular email blasts.
-According to Gartner Research, lead nurturing can potentially save 80% of direct mail budget and bring a 10% or greater increase in revenue over 6-9 months.
+According to Gartner Research, lead nurturing can potentially save 80% of the direct mail budget and bring a 10% or greater increase in revenue over 6-9 months.

 Developing a lead nurturing strategy can help organizations to grow their business while reducing the cost of acquiring new customers and gaining a competitive advantage over others.